Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: The Firing Rebels Problems

+By construction, $r_2$ and $r_3$ are indistinguishable for both $v$ and $w$.
+This implies that, in $r_2$, process $w$ executes $\FIRE$ but $v$ does not.
+Since both are correct in $r_2$, (R) is not satisfied in this run, as asserted in our lemma. \end{proof}

-Note that if $r$ admits a dynamic network abstraction where any set $Z$ is a $2f+1$ strong root infinitely often, then $r$ also admits a dynamic network abstraction where all the graphs are $2f+1$ connected.
+\begin{remark} Note that if $r$ admits a dynamic network abstraction where every set $Z$ is a $2f+1$ strong root infinitely often, then $r$ also admits a dynamic network abstraction where all the graphs are $2f+1$ strongly vertex-connected.
 Simply notice that for each vertex set $U$ of size $2f+1$, there is a graph $G_U$ in the dynamic network abstraction that repeats infinitely often, and has $U$ as a $2f+1$ strong root.
 It follows from \cref{rem:graphcompressor} and \cref{thm:connroot} that all of the $G_U$ graphs can be compacted into a $2f+1$ strongly vertex connected graph that repeats infinitely often.

-Therefore, there exists a set $Z$ of $2f+1$ processes that can reach all other processes through $2f+1$ disjoint paths only finitely often in $F_r$.
-Therefore, there is a time $t_0$ after which $Z$ is not a $2f+1$ strong root.
-It follows from \cref{lem:frimp} that if there is a START event after $t_0$ it, then $P$ cannot solve firing rebels at a run $r'$ that has the same message opportunities as $r$, but a START event only after $t_0$. \end{proof}
+The result of \cref{lem:infconnected} hence also holds for this relaxed communication abstraction. \end{remark}